 How does it work?

-The brain’s natural reward system releases the neurotransmitter Dopamine, which acts on neurons to trigger positive emotions.
+The brain’s natural reward system releases the neurotransmitter, Dopamine, which acts on neurons to trigger positive emotions.
 The result of this pathway is an increased excitation.
 In contrast, GABA (Gamma aminobutyric acid) is another neurotransmitter of the reward system that inhibits the excitatory mechanism of Dopamine.
 Hence, the Dopamine/GABA equilibrium is dynamic and controls the emotions.

 When nicotine is provided to the brain, neurons release Dopamine to provide a sensation of wellness, to suppress stress or cut the appetite… Exposure to nicotine destabilizes the Dopamine/GABA equilibrium by enhancing the “excitative effect” of Dopamine while reducing the action of its inhibitor, GABA.
-This unbalanced condition drives to look for nicotine supply in order to re-establish the equilibrium.
+This unbalanced condition drives consumers to look for nicotine supply in order to re-establish the equilibrium.
 This is how addiction takes place.
-The way it maintains involves the lipid that is targeted by the aforementioned study.
+The way it maintains involves the lipid that is targeted in the aforementioned study.

 The authors found that chronic exposure to nicotine induces more 2-AG with the consequence of a lower effect of Dopamine (i.e. higher levels of GABA signalling).
-Their hypothesis is that targeting the modulation of Dopamine by down-regulating 2-AG production may help re-establish the Dopamine/GABA balance.
+Their hypothesis is that targeting the modulation of Dopamine by down-regulating 2-AG production may help re-establishing the Dopamine/GABA balance.